Blockmodo/coin_registry/README.md

 > root → version

 The version of the payload.
 From time to time, Blockmodo, or its contributors, might change the schema of the JSON payload when adding or removing fields.
-In such a scneario, the version number will be incremented.
+In such a scenario, the version number will be incremented.

 > root → name